Have you ever wondered why Jesus so often referred to Himself as the “Son of Man”?

 Ready to go deeper?

-Check out my introductory post, The Journey Begins at Learning the Word, where I explain the double meaning behind the name of this blog and why we’re here — to learn the written Word so we can know the Living Word, Jesus, more intimately.
+Check out my introductory post, The Journey Begins, where I explain the double meaning behind the name of this blog and why we’re here — to learn the written Word so we can know the Living Word, Jesus, more intimately.

 And keep an eye out for the upcoming Deep Dive study on John 2 (the Wedding at Cana), where we’ll see even more of Jesus’ glory revealed.